 You should avoid spirulina if you take blood thinners or have an autoimmune condition, bleeding disorder, allergies, or PKU.

-If you’re unsure whether this supplement is right for you, consult your medical practitioner.
+If you’re unsure whether this supplement is right for you, consult your doctor.